Hemantabhusal/Web_Scrapper/README.md

 ## 🧩 Features

+- 🔍 Static scraping for:
+  - Tech companies (TechBehemoths)
 - 🔍 Paginated scraping for:
-  - Tech companies (TechBehemoths)
   - Schools in Kathmandu (EduSanjal)
-- 🔁 Infinite scroll scraping for:
+- 🔁 Infitine/Lazy-Loading scraping for:
   - Schools in Lalitpur (CollegeNP)
 - 📄 Clean Excel output using `pandas`
 - ⚙️ Modular, well-commented, and extensible codebase